-- 47. Council comprises 36 Members and an Elected Mayor.
-The main roles are: - To set Watford Borough Council's Budget and Policy Framework. - To receive a report from the Mayor, which Councillors can then ask questions related to the report. - To receive questions from the public, which are then debated by the Councillors. - To receive petitions from the public, which are debated by the Councillors. - To receive questions from Councillors with their response, these are not debated. - To receive motions from Councillors, which are then debated. - To consider any recommendations from Committees or Working Parties. - 48.
-Council met five times during 2022/23 and agendas, reports and minutes are available on the Council's website.
+- 55. Council comprises 36 Members and an Elected Mayor.
+The main roles are: - To set Watford Borough Council's Budget and Policy Framework. - To receive a report from the Mayor, this gives councillors the ability to question the Mayor. - To receive questions from the public. - To receive petitions from the public, which are debated by the Councillors. - To receive questions from Councillors with their response, these are not debated. - To receive motions from Councillors, which are then debated. - To consider any recommendations from Cabinet, Committees or Working Parties. - 56.
+Council met five times during 2023/24 and agendas, reports and minutes are available on the Council's website.